House Siding Prices: Average Costs for Popular Styles

 Wood shingles and shake

-Low-maintenance with the classic look of old world European houses, wood shingles and shake shingles require little more than an oil stain every three years and possibly mildew repellent every five years.
+Low-maintenance with the classic look of an old European homes, wood shingles and shake shingles require little more than an oil stain every three years and possibly mildew repellent every five years.
 Wood shingles are vulnerable to wind damage, rot, fading, and splintering.

 - Wood shingles and shake cost per square foot: $5 to $7.50.